newrelic/nr-entity-tag-sync/README.md

 1. The entity tag sync application starts up and reads in the configuration.
 1. A new ServiceNow provider is created with the API base URL `https://my-service-now.service-now.com` and the API username `admin`.
-The API password will be read from the environment variable `NR_CMDB_SNOW_APIPASSWORD`.
+The API password will be read from the environment variable `NR_CMDB_SNOW_PROVIDER_APIPASSWORD`.
 The page size defaults to 10000.
 1. The application starts processing the first mapping configuration by inspecting the `extEntityQuery` node.
 1. Using the `type` parameter specified in the `extEntityQuery` node as the